-Over the past thirty-seven years March has been the peak time for nor'easters, but they've occurred throughout the year, even in June and July.
-Here is a review of twenty-one of them, in chronological order.
-Although some of New York's big snowstorms may have been nor'easters they aren't included in this post.
+Since 1980 March has been the peak month for strong nor'easters, but they've occurred throughout the year, even in June and July.
+What follows is a review of nearly two dozen that have made their mark, arranged in chronological order.
+And although some of New York's big snowstorms may have been nor'easters they aren't included in this analysis.
 Instead, you can read about them in my post "Snowstorms of New York City'.

 March 21 - A nor'easter battered the area with heavy rain and gale force winds.
 2.21" fell, a record for the date; an additional 1.04" fell the next day, ending in the early afternoon.
 The 3.25" of rain that fell during this 36-hour assault was the most since January 1979.
 The winds were so strong that the 50-story office tower I worked in at 800 3rd Avenue (between 49th and 50th Streets) was swaying noticeably and closed mid-afternoon.

 March 28-29 - A developing nor'easter brought a mix of snow and rain during the afternoon that continued through 3/29.
 1.5" of snow fell on the 28th, but forecasts had predicted substantially more.
 However, the temperatures were just a bit too warm to support a snowstorm (high/low was 43/34).
 Thirty-nine consecutive hours of precipitation ended at midnight on 3/29, totaling 2.60" (2.04" of it fell on the 29th).
 There was only a two-degree difference between the 3/29's high/low (36/34).
 Although 3.3" of snow fell during the storm, it was washed away by regular changeovers to rain.

 October 31 - An intense nor'easter (made famous by Sebastian Junger's book The Perfect Storm) brought gusty 30-40 mph winds but stayed far enough off the coast that NYC received just a a trace of rain.